revathikrishapk/revive-ai/README.md

 ## Design Principles
-1. AI should not directly control money

-The LLM diagnoses; deterministic policy authorizes.

-2. Failure should be safe

-If diagnosis fails, the system should become more conservative—not more aggressive.
+### 1. AI Does Not Directly Control Money
+The LLM is responsible for **diagnosis**, not authorization.
+Deterministic policies govern whether a recovery action is permitted.

+### 2. Fail Safely
+When diagnosis is unavailable, invalid, or uncertain, the system defaults to a **more conservative state** rather than taking a more aggressive action.

-3. Every automated action should be explainable
+### 3. Make Every Decision Explainable

-Store the diagnosis, policy decision, reason, and execution outcome.
+Every recovery attempt records the **diagnosis, policy decision, rationale, and execution outcome**, creating an auditable decision trail.

-4. Recovery should consider economics
+### 4. Optimize for Economic Recovery

-A successful retry is not automatically a good retry.
+A technically successful retry is not necessarily a successful recovery.
+Recovery decisions should account for **cost, expected outcome, and business impact**.

-5. Safety should be measurable
+### 5. Measure Safety

-Don't just claim guardrails exist.
-Measure violations avoided.
+Guardrails should be **measurable and testable**, not merely documented.
+The system evaluates safety through metrics such as **policy violations prevented and unsafe actions blocked**.

 ## Key Takeaway